Fix Gummy Centers & Dense Texture in Gluten-Free Baking

 Follow these three proven techniques to eliminate gummy centers and achieve perfect texture every time.

-Adjust Flour Blend
+1. Adjust Your Flour Blend

 Use the right balance of protein flours, starches, and binding agents for proper structure.

-Best Options:
+Best options:

 - • Almond, coconut, rice flours